sxenon/StarArchive/README.md

 （2）JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
 JSPatch is generally used to hotfix iOS App. https://github.com/bang590/JSPatch

+（3）A plugin framework on android,Run any third-party apk without installation, modification or repackage https://github.com/DroidPluginTeam/DroidPlugin

+（4）AndFix is a library that offer hot-fix for Android App.https://github.com/alibaba/AndFix

 7、设计模式，架构模式

 （1）Rx和RxJava文档中文翻译项目 https://github.com/mcxiaoke/RxDocs